Meysam-Sh/Electricity-consumption-predection/README.md

 * removing variables if more than 95% of them are 0 or -2
 * removing variables with a constant vaule
 * Min-Max normalization
-* replacing missing values od a feature with its mean
+* replacing missing values of a feature with its mean

 **The r2-score achived by the model: 99%**